idiap/bob/doc/Motivation.rst

 We started developing |project| because of a common need in many research laboratories like ours: the need to have a software platform where stable algorithms and common tools could be stored, easily shared and maintained.
-We quickly realised the importance of such a platform, the ability to have common algorithms and tools in one central repository with good documentation greatly improved our efficiency by allowing us to not only more easily share our code but also to allow new people (and external parties) to get up to speed and collaborate easily!
+We quickly realised the importance of such a platform, having a set of common algorithms and tools in one central repository with good documentation greatly improved our efficiency by allowing us to not only more easily share our code but also to allow new people (and external parties) to get up to speed and collaborate much more easily!
 With this in mind we have tried to maintain and improve the functionality of |project| with the following ideas in mind.

 * All modifications and improvements are thoroughly tested at every minor
   change: correctness comes first, whereas speed is a bonus.
 This is not to say |project| is not fast enough - it is!
-But we do not sacrifice the readability and maintainability of our code for a few microseconds of efficiency.
-We are constantly inspecting the code and making sure other people (mainly beginners and new students) can understand what it is that our programs do.
+But we do not sacrifice the readability and maintainability of our code for efficiency.
+We are constantly inspecting the code and making sure that other people (mainly beginners and new students) can understand what it is that our programs do.
 * Reproducing publications should be dead-simple.
 If that is not the case, the potential impact becomes severely compromised.
 We try to develop |project| so that our own research results are easy to reproduce and understand.